 In order to be eligible to take PLAB 1 exam, you need to have passed the final exam which awards you that degree.
 You don’t need to have the decorative diploma at hand.
 You need to have your results out that you have passed the final exams for your PMQ degree.

-Many individuals struggle to answer all 180 questions in the 3-hour time limit. … During 2019, roughly 64% of individuals who took the PLAB Part 1 passed.
+Many individuals struggle to answer all 180 questions within the 3-hour time limit.
+In 2019, roughly 64% of individuals who took the PLAB Part 1 passed.
 For Part 2 the percentage was a bit higher at 66%.
 To improve the odds of passing this exam, individuals should use proper time management.

 This was all about the PLAB exam.
 We hope this blog equips you with all the necessary information.
 In case of doubts or assistance with respect to studying abroad, get in touch with our experts at Leverage Edu for guidance.